simpledimplejohn/FunctionaProgramingPlantsExersize/README.md

 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
-This app uses functional programing
+This app uses functional programing to add water to a plant object using only closure functions, no methods are used and no states are changed except for the counter.
+Notes included in the comments

 ### __Technologies Used__